 - As a live-in professional, the Resident Dean is responsible for the overall supervision of a designated residential area.
 The Resident Dean works to create an inclusive residential environment that fosters student development, academic achievement, and the development of a safe, healthy and respectful community.

 - As a member of the Residential and Student Life Staff, the Resident Dean is responsible for administering a variety of operational, educational, and developmental functions, designed to foster personal development and a sense of community within the residence hall.

 - As a member of the Division of Student Affairs, the Resident Dean participates in a full range of activities that enhance the development and operation of the division.
 Summer responsibility may include participation in department-wide initiatives, working with summer programs or special projects.

-The Resident Dean & Assistant Director reports to the Dean of Campus Life & Director of Residential.
+The Resident Dean & Assistant Director reports to the Dean of Campus Life & Director of Residential Life (DOCL/DRL).

 - Work in conjunction with the Facilities Department and Department of Campus Security on maintenance and safety requirements relevant to the residence hall physical plant systems, security matters, health and safety inspections and fire drills.

 - Maintain timely and thorough communication and documentation through Maxient of all student related follow up.

 - Participate in an on-call and duty rotation that includes primary on-call/duty assignments and secondary or back-up on-call/duty assignments and when on duty, respond to crisis in accordance with campus policies and response guidelines.
 Provide supervision of the Residence Halls and student staff.